Railway Accounts Department Examinations

 • Real estate consultants like Knight Frank and JLL are advising RLDA in planning and marketing the MFCs sites.

-· Several leading brands, retail, hotel chains and developers have expressed their interest in MFCs being developed by RLDA and prominent among them are Pantaloon, Cafe Coffee Day, The Loot, Woodland, Apodis Hospitality, Krishnan Palace Residency, WH Smith (Travel News Services).
+• Several leading brands, retail, hotel chains and developers have expressed their interest in MFCs being developed by RLDA and prominent among them are Pantaloon, Cafe Coffee Day, The Loot, Woodland, Apodis Hospitality, Krishna Palace Residency, WH Smith (Travel News Services).

-• RLDA has prepared a plan for fast-tracking the development of 75 complexes in the current financial year 2013-14.
+• RLDA has prepared a plan for fast-tracking the development of 75 complexes.

 Development of Railway Stations